Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 `database:drop` - as it says - drops the entire db, make a backup first if you want to save you data, and check if it's ok.
 `database:import` - writes over your current database.
+`site:delete` - really deletes a site you have setup in Matomo.

 This plugin comes with **no** guarantees.
 But it's free and open source.
 So, let's make it better!

 ## Version supported
-This is tested from version 3.8.1, and should work with the latest stable (as of writing, that is 3.9.1)
+This is tested from version 3.8.1, and should work with the latest stable.

 ## Thank you!
 This plugin is based on work done by [Ben Evans](https://github.com/nebev) in